KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 # Deliver the WordPress application on Kubernetes and clouds

-This tutorial will demonstrate how to deploy a wordpress application using KusionStack which relies on both Kubernetes and IaaS resources provided by cloud vendors.
-Unlike the code-city application we previously deployed on Kubernetes, the wordpress application will also rely on RDS (Relational Database Service) to provide a cloud-based database solution for wordpress website content such as articles, comments, users and other information.
+This tutorial will demonstrate how to deploy a WordPress application using KusionStack, which relies on both Kubernetes and IaaS resources provided by cloud vendors.
+Unlike the code-city application we previously deployed on Kubernetes, the WordPress application will also rely on RDS (Relational Database Service) to provide a cloud-based database solution for WordPress website content, such as articles, comments, users, and other information.

 ## Full Demonstration Video

-The following video will show you a complete demonstration of how to deploy a wordpress application and related Alicloud RDS resources with Kusion command-line tool.
+The following video will show you a complete demonstration of how to deploy a WordPress application and related Alicloud RDS resources with the Kusion command-line tool.

 [![kusionstack-delivery-wordpress-application](/img/docs/user_docs/getting-started/wordpress-video-cover.png)](https://www.youtube.com/watch?v=QHzKKsoKLQ0 "kusionstack-delivery-wordpress-application")

-## Prerequesties
+## Prerequisites

 - [Install Kusion](/docs/user_docs/getting-started/install)
 - [Deploy Kubernetes](https://kubernetes.io/) or [Kind](https://kind.sigs.k8s.io/)